Australian Call Centre Award Rates for 2022

 • Operations Manager ($127,000 + super + $16,500 bonus)

-To see the average salaries for all roles, view our summary or sign up for the Smaart Recruitment digital copy of the benchmarking report.
+To see the average salaries for all roles, view our summary article of the latest benchmarking report or sign up for the Smaart Recruitment digital copy of the benchmarking report.

 Summary

-There is no doubt that the global impact of COVID positively impacted the local contact centre industry, with thousands of new jobs ‘available’.
+There is no doubt that the global impact of COVID positively impacted the local Australian contact centre industry in 2022/23, with thousands of new jobs ‘available’.

-The real test of the commitment to local Australian contact centre jobs will be what happens as businesses come under increasing cost pressures with rising inflation, combined with the continued labour shortages, and whether this will again force companies to explore cheaper and more plentiful call centre jobs offshore.
+The real test of the commitment to local Australian contact centre jobs will be what happens as businesses experience increasing cost pressures from rising inflation combined with continued labour shortages.

 The Fair Work Commission can also be a great support – search here for their contact details >